-Summer is over, the seaside resorts have removed the beach umbrellas from the sand and the weather starts to get cooler, but it is still worth spending a weekend in the coast of Versilia.
-It's too cold for swimming (although some fearless boys continues taking baths and surfers are still looking for waves in their wetsuits): what can you do in Versilia in autumn?
-Here are some ideas for your autumn.
+Summer is over, the seaside resorts have removed the beach umbrellas from the sand and the weather starts to get cooler, but it is still worth spending a weekend on the coast of Versilia.
+It's too cold for swimming, although some fearless people continues taking baths and surfers are still looking for good waves in their wetsuits...
+Anyway, if we like nature but also art and relax, what can we do in Versilia in autumn?

 For a fabulous hotel spa, head to Cinquale di Montignoso, located at just 3 kilometres from Forte dei Marmi.
-This spa is best known for its waters particularly rich in mineral salts.
+The Versilia Spa is best known for its waters particularly rich in mineral salts.

-One of the aspects that I love the most about Versilia is that you can move from the coast to the mountains in a short drive.
+One of the most beautiful aspects of Versilia is that you can move from the coast to the mountains in a short drive.
 The nearest mountains are those of the Apuan Alps that run parallel to the coast and are mainly composed of limestone rocks.
 The highest peak is Monte Pisanino (1947 metres), while an easy hike is the one on Monte Matanna.
 The park is wild and uncontaminated and its mountains hide underground tunnels and deep wells.
 About this… see the next point!

-Perched on the edge of the Regional Park of the Apuan Alps, in Levigliani di Stazzema, there is the Antro del Corchia, a unique underground system that covers more than 60 kilometres of tunnels and is part of the largest karst system in Italy and one of the broadest in Europe.
+Perched on the edge of the Regional Park of the Apuan Alps, in Levigliani di Stazzema, there is the Antro del Corchia, a unique underground system that covers more than 60 kilometres of tunnels.
+It is part of the largest karst system in Italy and one of the broadest in Europe.
 Put on a warm sweater and come with us to discover underground Tuscany.

 The Via Francigena, an important pilgrimage route with plenty of monuments and artistic treasures, is a perfect idea if you want to try slow travel.
-Legs 4 and 5 of the Tuscan part of the Via Francigena are in Versilia: they run from Avenza to Pietrasanta (leg 4) and from Pietrasanta to Lucca.
+Legs 5 and 6 of the Tuscan part of the Via Francigena are in Versilia: they run from Massa to Camaiore and from Camaiore to Lucca.
 Here you can find all the information about the Tuscan legs and a map.

 Pietrasanta, also called “little Athens”, is a town at three kilometres from the coast with a high concentration of artists living and working there.
 Pietrasanta has a long-standing tradition of marble workers and numerous workshops, galleries and art exhibitions.
 Even the great Michelangelo came to Versilia in search of marble for its works.
 Here is what to see and do in Pietrasanta.

 Under the illustrious influence of the Medici family, the areas including Pietrasanta, Forte dei Marmi, Seravezza and Stazzema became culturally and economically united thanks to the marble business and the Medici coat of arms.
-Read more in this post and follow this itinerary full of history and art.
+Read more in this post and immerse yourself in history and art.

 Versilia offers different landscapes for your bike tours designed to satisfy travellers with different leisure needs.
 There are challenging trails for veteran cyclists and easy, relaxing bicycle routes that are perfect for youngsters as well.
 Follow this link for a map with all the facilities.

 Around Massarosa lies a hilly area surrounded by olive groves overlooking Massaciuccoli Lake, with evidence of a glorious past.
 This is the village of Massaciuccoli, which preserves traces of human presence since prehistoric times.
 Today we can see the remains of two leading complexes from the Imperial Roman era – a luxurious villa and a station – and a series of findings that suggest the presence of a small settlement and its burial area.
-Read more on Tuscany Arts.
+Read more about it.